-3. No survivors have been reported among larvae of the F1 generation exposed to MON 810 leaves.
+5. No survivors have been reported from the more of 4500 larvae of the F1 generation from both field populations exposed to MON 810 leaves.

-4. The laboratory strain of O. nubilalis showed susceptibility levels to the Cry1Ab toxin comparable with those obtained for laboratory strains in previous years.
+6. The laboratory strain of O. nubilalis showed susceptibility levels to the Cry1Ab toxin comparable with those obtained for laboratory strains in previous years.

-5. The analysis of the historical series of data of susceptibility to Cry1Ab of Northeast Iberian populations of S. nonagrioides has not evidenced resistance development to this toxin.
+In short, the analysis of the historical series of data of susceptibility to Cry1Ab of the populations of S. nonagrioides from Southwest and Central Iberia has not evidenced resistance development to this toxin.